WZRM

-WZRM (97.7 FM, Rumba 97.7) is a radio station in the Boston, Massachusetts, market, carrying a Spanish CHR radio format.
+WZRM (97.7 FM, "Rumba 97.7") is a Spanish-language radio station in the Boston market, carrying a Spanish contemporary hits format.
 Owned and operated by iHeartMedia, it serves the Metro Boston and South Shore areas of Massachusetts, and is licensed to Brockton.
 The station's studios are located in Medford and the transmitter site is atop Great Blue Hill.

 History

 WBET-FM and WCAV

 WZRM first went on the air in 1948 as WBET-FM, the sister station of WBET (990 AM, now WBMS 1460) in Brockton (WBET would subsequently buy WBKA 1450 and WBKA-FM 107.1, shut down the WBKA stations, and move its AM facility from 990 to 1460).
 The two stations almost always simulcast programming for the next 28 years.
 On November 1, 1976, WBET-FM went stereo and broke away from the AM to broadcast a top 40 format.
 On January 1, 1977, the call letters were changed to WCAV.
 In July 1982, the station switched to country music and targeted the South Shore of Massachusetts.
 This format continued until 1999.
 For some of that time, WCAV was the only country music station on the FM dial in the Greater Boston area.